Rosuvastatin Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- A headache, abdominal pain, weakness, a lack of energy, constipation, or nausea.
+- A headache, abdominal pain, weakness, a lack of energy, constipation, or nausea, are the most common side effects reported with rosuvastatin.

-- Muscle aches and pain, tenderness, or weakness.
+- Muscle aches and pain, or muscle tenderness or weakness can also occur.
 Initially, this needs further investigation to rule out more serious muscle effects (such as rhabdomyolysis - the destruction of muscle cells).
 People aged older than 65, taking certain medications (for example cyclosporine, itraconazole, HIV antivirals), who drink more than two alcoholic drinks per day, or with kidney disease appear more at risk of serious side effects.

 - Cognitive effects (memory loss, forgetfulness, confusion) may occur with long-term use; however, these effects are usually reversible on discontinuation.

-- Rosuvastatin, like other statins, may affect liver function, manifesting as changes in liver function tests or jaundice (yellowing of the skin) requiring dosage reduction or discontinuation.
+- Rosuvastatin, like other statins, may affect liver function, seen as changes to liver function tests or jaundice (yellowing of the skin), requiring dosage reduction or discontinuation.

 - May also affect some diabetes markers (such as HbA1c or fasting glucose), may increase the risk of developing diabetes, and may not be suitable in those with liver or kidney disease.
 Transient dipstick-positive proteinuria and microscopic hematuria may also occur in rosuvastatin-treated patients.